itdxer/blog.itdxer.com/_posts/2020-05-18-imo-2019-and-solutions-to-the-non-geometric-problems.md

 ---
 title: "IMO 2019 and solutions to the non-geometric problems"
 date: 2020-05-18
+layout: post

+description: "My solutions to the non-geomertical problems from the IMO 2019"

+tags: ['puzzle', 'math', 'imo']

+comments: true
+share: true
 ---

 My solutions for the non-geometric IMO 2019 problems.
 I'm an amature in mathematics which means that these solutions might contain mistakes.
 Use them at your own risk

 ## Problem 1

 ![](http://blog.itdxer.com/images/imo-2019/imo-2019-problem-1.png)

 ### Solution

 $$
 f(2a) + 2f(b) = f(f(a+b))